 Bilbao is not a very large city and it has underground.
 We would, however, recommend staying inside the city center or just next to the Ria.
 Bear in mind that walking from the Guggenheim to Casco Viejo just takes 25 minutes by the Ria (the river) and 35 if you decide to walk crossing the city.

 Barcelo Nervión.
 A perfectly located (at half distance from the Guggenheim and Casco Viejo) 4-star hotel that offers a fantastic breakfast and overall good value for money.
 Modern style

 Hotel Gran Bilbao.
 A very modern hotel with excellent facilities.
 Not so close to the city center but at an area where street parking is permitted.
 Bear in mind that street parking is regulated in Bilbao city center

 Hesperia Bilbao.
 As Barcelo Nervion, located at a fantastic location and also very modern facilities and excellent breakfast.

 NH Deusto.
-If you are looking for a very reasonably priced hotel with good breakfast, very clean and at a good location this is a good option.
+If you are looking for a very reasonably priced hotel with a good breakfast, very clean and at a good location, this is a good option.